 HOW WILL YOU TRAIN MY DOGS?

-I will put a small pack (maximum of 8) of unstarted dogs in the pen with 1 - 2 of my finished dogs.
+I will put a pack of unstarted dogs in the pen with 1 - 2 of my finished dogs.
 I usually use some of my older dogs that are just a little slower than my regular pack is so they don’t won’t leave the young pups in the dust.
 I put the dogs out in the pen at night if the ground isn’t frozen.
 The reason for this is to make the dog hunt using it’s nose & not just sight chasing.
 I’ve found that it also makes the dog learn to hunt better if there’s no one in the pen beating the thickets & helping them.
 I want the dog to do the hard work & beat the thicket.

 AT WHAT AGE SHOULD I PUT MY DOG IN THE STARTING PEN?